-Finance and Accounting Outsourcing – A Closer Look
+Finance and Accounting Automation and Outsourcing – A Closer Look

 Finance and accounting outsourcing is an arrangement whereby a business engages an external party to assume some or all parts of its finance and accounting functions.
 The outsourcing arrangement can cover a specific function, e.g., data entry up to replacing the entire operation.
 For instance, business function areas that are often outsourced include accounts payable, accounts receivable, bank reconciliation, financial statements preparation, budgeting, cash flow management, taxation filing, payroll processing, and more.

-Does Finance and Accounting Outsourcing Make Sense for Your Company?
+Does Finance and Accounting Automation and Outsourcing Make Sense for Your Company?

 Because accounting duties include many low-value transaction-laden activities, outsourcing and automation are viable alternatives to supporting an entire accounting department in-house.
 The cyclical repetitive nature of many accounting duties makes automating at least a good portion of its operations an ideal choice.
 Companies can already save a significant amount in costs by reducing the number of full-time employees that must also be trained and supervised by senior managers.